emmajuettner/local-event-finder/README.md

 You'll need to update the following values in `.env`:
 - `EVENTBRITE_API_KEY` - Used to pull data from Eventbrite.
 Log into your Eventbrite account and [retrieve your API key](https://www.eventbrite.com/platform/api-keys).
 - `SECRET_KEY` - Used by Flask for sessions.
 Run `python3 -c 'import secrets; print(secrets.token_hex())'`
+- `GOOGLE_MAPS_API_KEY` - Used to pull transit route data from Google Maps.
+Log into your Google Cloud account and [retrieve your API key](https://console.cloud.google.com/google/maps-apis/credentials).

 ## Running the App Locally